FeatureBaseDB/www/content/blog/cosmos.md

 | Count with tile "e8"                 | 11ms          |
 | Count records with p1,jt,wy          | 8ms           |

-Note that this isn't exactly the same set as we ran against Cosmos.
 This whole battery executes more or less instantly for what it's worth.

 Stay tuned as we dig more into these numbers and figure out how to model filtered TopN queries in CosmosDB!